McCall Point Hike

 - Crowded: No

 This is a hike filled with views, both near and far.
+Please note that no dogs are allowed on this trail.

 From the Rowena Crest Trailhead, the trail crosses a flat area for 1/10 of a mile then picks up a faint old road.
 The old road is followed for another 2/10 of a mile to an intersection with another old road.
 This second old road shows a lot of construction effort as it circles a small point and begins to slab along the base of a rockfall.
 There are places where the road has been blasted out of the underlying rock.
 This is probably a remnant of the wagon road that was built from The Dalles to Hood River in the 1870s.
 There are amazing views to the east including the Historic Columbia River Highway and a continuation of this wagon road, switching down the opposite side of the valley.